earthspecies/intro-to-DSP-with-python/README.md

 Notebooks on working with digital signals (audio) in Python.

-No math beyond high school math needed.
+No maths beyond high school maths needed.
 Basic programming skills required.

 ## Table of contents